Located in a prime location in Ikebukuro, Tokyo

 —It's what's known as "Revival Kendo," or "Ribaken" for short.
 Please tell us the purpose of the RF Technica Kendo Club's activities.

-Miyahara : "It was definitely about promoting the company.
-First of all, I wanted to make our name known to people involved in kendo.
-I thought that if we started doing well in tournaments, there would be more opportunities for people to notice our company.
+Miyahara"It was definitely company PR.
+First of all, we wanted to make our company's name known to people involved in kendo.
+We thought that if we started to do well in tournaments, there would be more opportunities for people to notice our company.
+From that time on, our goal was to

 -The other day, you won the construction industry competition.

-Miyahara : "Thankfully, we were able to win for the first time.
-Our company was discovered at the construction industry tournament, which led to some work.
-It's a case of cross-sword, cross-know-love."
+Miyahara"Thankfully, we were able to win for the first time.
+Our company was discovered at the construction industry tournament, which led to a job offer.
+It's a case of cross-sword, cross-knowledge, and cross-love."

 —So it actually leads to work.
 Is it effective in recruiting?